 Type 0

 SMA Type 0 is very rare and very severe.
-Symptoms begin prior to birth and is seen as decreased fetal movement in the weeks prior to delivery.
-At birth, the infant has severe weakness and often difficulty breathing, feeding, and may have joint contractures and cardiac defects.
-These infants typically require respiratory and feeding support prior to confirming the diagnosis.
-These infants may survive a few months.
+Symptoms begin prior to birth and are seen as decreased fetal movement in the weeks prior to delivery.
+At birth, the infant has severe weakness and often difficulty breathing and feeding and may have joint contractures and heart problems.
+These infants typically require breathing and feeding support prior to confirming the diagnosis.
+These infants historically survived a few months.

 Type 1

-Also known as Werdnig-Hoffmann disease, SMA Type 1 is the most common (60%) and severe form, usually diagnosed during an infant’s first 6 months.
+Also known as Werdnig-Hoffmann disease, SMA Type 1 is the most common (60%) and a severe form, usually diagnosed during an infant’s first six months.
 Babies with SMA Type 1 face many physical challenges, including muscle weakness and trouble breathing, coughing, and swallowing.
-They may need breathing assistance or a feeding tube.
+Historically they often needed breathing assistance and a feeding tube.
 If not treated, Type 1 can be fatal early on in life.

 Type 2

-Type 2 is usually diagnosed after 6 months of age, but before 2 years of age.
-The first sign is often a delay in meeting motor milestones, or failing to meet milestones entirely.
-Individuals with SMA Type 2 can typically sit up without help, though they may need assistance getting into a seated position, but they are unable to walk and will require a wheelchair.
+Type 2 is usually diagnosed after six months of age, but before two years of age.
+The first sign is often a delay in meeting motor milestones or failing to meet milestones entirely.
+Individuals with SMA Type 2 can typically sit up without help, though they may need assistance getting into a seated position.
+Historically, they are unable to walk and will require a wheelchair.

 Type 3

-Also called Kugelberg-Welander disease or juvenile SMA, Type 3 is usually diagnosed after 18 months of age, but before 3 years of age.
+Also called Kugelberg-Welander disease or juvenile SMA, Type 3 is usually diagnosed after 18 months of age and before three years of age.
 However, SMA Type 3 can be diagnosed as late as the teenage years.
-Individuals with SMA Type 3 are initially able to walk, but have increasingly limited mobility as they grow and eventually, many need to use a wheelchair.
+Individuals with SMA Type 3 are initially able to walk and historically have increasingly limited mobility as they grow, and eventually, many need to use a wheelchair.

 Type 4

-SMA Type 4 is very rare, less than 1% of all diagnosed cases.
+SMA Type 4 is very rare–less than 1% of all diagnosed cases.
 It usually surfaces in adulthood, and it leads to mild motor impairment.
-While symptoms can begin as early as age 18 years, they usually begin after age 35 years.
+While symptoms can begin as early as age 18 years, they often begin after age 35 years.

 Other Forms of SMA